91nunocosta/todolist/README.md

 Only the tasks of the authenticated user are considered.
 Using the above analogy, each user as an isolated an independent array of tasks.

 When the position of a task is updated (or some task is added or removed) the positions of the remaining tasks of the same user are also updated.
 The positions are always kept contiguous from _1_ to _n_ (as if in an array), where _n_ is the number of tasks of the authenticated user.
+The order of each task in relation with the other tasks is perserved.
+The only execption is for the task whose position changed.

 # How to run unit tests locally